-The following researchers are part of the B4E Pretreatment and Fractionation Platform:
+The following researchers are part of the Bio4Energy Pretreatment and Fractionation Platform:

-Platform leader is Rikard Gebart, of Luleå University of Technology (LTU) and of the Swedish Gasification Centre.
+Platform leader is the Umeå University professor Rainer Backman, taking over in June 2014 from Rikard Gebart, of the Luleå University of Technology (LTU) and the LTU Biosyngas Programme.

 Biochemical Platform researchers develop biocatalysts and bioprocesses, notably by using microbial conversion of forest-sourced biomass.
 Photo used with permission.
-On Bio4Energy's Biochemical Platform researchers develop new biocatalysts and bioprocesses designed for efficient conversion of lignocellulose into commodities such as second-generation biofuels, "green" chemicals and bio-based materials.
+On the Bio4Energy Biochemical Platform researchers develop new biocatalysts and bioprocesses designed for efficient conversion of lignocellulose into commodities such as second-generation biofuels, "green" chemicals and bio-based materials.

 Scientists on the Bio4Energy Catalysis and Separation Platform conduct world-leading research on integrated catalysis and separation processes for use in lignocellulose-based biorefinery.
 The research is highly multidisciplinary and focuses on the areas catalysis, materials development and integrated separation processes.

-Platform leader is Jonas Hedlund of Luleå University of Technology (LTU).
+Platform leader is Jonas Hedlund of the Luleå University of Technology (LTU).

 The following reserachers are part of the Bio4Energy Catalysis and Separation Platform.